Top 10 Games

 Why It Stands Out

 What makes the voice acting in Metal Gear Solid so special is how it balances the series’ wild tonal shifts.
-One minute you’re listening to philosophical monologues about war, the next you’re chuckling at a quirky exchange about cardboard boxes.
-The actors lean into the absurdity without losing the story’s weight, making every game feel like a cinematic epic.
-Even in 2025, these performances hold up as some of the best in gaming history.
+One minute you are listening to philosophical monologues about war, the next you are chuckling at a quirky exchange about cardboard boxes.

 9. Portal 2: Witty Voices in a Puzzle World